pourmand1376/hugopapermod_english/content/posts/2023/Combination-Docker-Jupyter-Conda/index.md

 And you are good to go.

-I hope this docker images helps you keep your base OS clean and tidy.
+I hope this docker image helps you keep your base OS clean and tidy.